louisehealey/AgingInventory/README.md

 This data model integrates multiple tables to effectively manage and analyze inventory aging.

 - **`PART_MANAGER`**: Contains detailed attributes of each part including description, commodity and unit cost.
-- **`INVENTORY_TRANSACTION`**: Purchase order (PO) transactions, enabling the tracking and determin ation of stock age by invidual transactions.
+- **`INVENTORY_TRANSACTION`**: Log of inventory transactions, used tohe tracking and  of stock age by invidual transactions.
 - **`STOCK_STATUS`**: Provides an overview of total `ON_HAND_QTY` for each part, ensuring visibility into current inventory levels.
-- **`AGING_INVENTORY_MATRIXS`**: A comprehensive table that consolidates the data in the above tables to a single table that summarizes the data.
+- **`AGING_INVENTORY_MATRIXS`**: A Matrix table that consolidates the data in the above tables to a single table that summarizes the data.

 This structured approach enables efficient analysis of inventory trends, stock utilization, and aging patterns to improve operational efficiency.